 - Referred for substantial revisions (must be resubmitted to the committee)

-*In the event a proposal is rejected, the committee will determine next steps and the schedule for their completion, in consultation with the Graduate Officer.
+*In the event a proposal is rejected, the committee will determine next steps and the schedule for their completion, in consultation with the student’s supervisor.
 Usually, this event will mean the drafting of an entirely new proposal, possibly with a new committee and/or supervisor.
 In rare cases, it may result in the student being asked to withdraw from the program.

 All students are responsible for original research and study on a topic that has been approved by their dissertation committee and the English Graduate Committee.
 A completed Dissertation should be between 200-400 pages in length.

 The dissertation should be defended in the student's fourth year.
 When the student has completed a defensible draft, (s)he submits the abstract (in digital form) to the English Graduate Officer with the notification that (s)he is ready to defend, and sends an electronic copy of the dissertation and abstract to the English Graduate Office.
 Simultaneously, the supervisor submits a list of five candidates each for the External and Internal-External members of the committee.
 Once these committee members are secured and approved by the Associate Dean of Arts, Graduate Studies, a defense is scheduled.